 A wall stud is typically a slender board used as a vertical framing member in the construction of a wall.
-Wall studs are typically made from wood and come in two sizes, “two-by-fours” or “two-by-sixes.”
-However, in some newer constructions, wall studs can also be made from steel.
-Wall studs are typically spaced evenly at 16 inches apart (sometimes 12 or 24 inches).
-Wall studs serve several purposes, including providing structural support, holding windows and doors in place, and as backing support for fixtures such as lights, TV mounts, and electrical outlets.
+They are typically made from wood and come in two sizes, “two-by-fours” or “two-by-sixes.”
+However, in some newer constructions, modern studs are also sometimes made from steel.
+Each member is typically spaced evenly at 16 inches apart, but some constructions might have them at 12 or 24 inches.
+Wall studs serve several purposes, including providing structural support, holding windows and doors in place, and as backing support for fixtures such as lights, TV mounts, shelving, and electrical outlets.

 What Is The Best Way To Locate A Wall Stud?

 If you’ve ever tried finding a stud behind a wall, you already know that it can be a bit difficult if you’re not prepared.
 There are a few different ways to find a stud in the wall, but using a stud finder is probably the easiest and most accurate.
 This can be particularly important if you need to hang something from a wall that requires a firm backing: